Nnamdi Azikiwe: Premier of Eastern region

 Azikiwe set up the Eastern Nigerian Development Corporation, which played a critical role in the building of the University of Nigeria at Nsukka, the country's first indigenous, full-fledged university, in 1960.
 The University of Nigeria was founded on 18 May 1955, after a law to establish the university was passed under the joint auspices of the Inter-University Council for Higher Education and Overseas and the International Co-operation Administration (now USAID), J.W.
 Cook (VC of University of Exeter), Dr John A. Hannah (President of Michigan State University), and Dr Glen L. Taggart, Dean of International Programmes (MSU), came to Nigeria in 1958.
 The team surveyed the site at Nsukka, and extensively investigated a great variety of factors pertinent to the establishment of a new university.

-The foundation stone was laid during the celebration of Nigeria's independence by HRH, Princess Alexandra of Kent, who represented Queen Elizabeth II.
+The foundation stone was laid during the celebration of Nigeria's independence by Princess Alexandra of Kent, who represented Queen Elizabeth II.
 Classes began on 17 October 1960 with an enrollment of 220 students and 13 members of the academic staff.
 It became the first University in Nigeria, the first university established by a Nigerian Regional Government, and in 1963, the first University to award Nigerian degrees.

 Azikiwe addresses a room full of British and Nigerian delegates in London, 1957.

 In 1957, Azikiwe addressed British and Nigerian delegates at the 1957 Lancaster House Conference, where the federal constitution for an independent Nigeria was prepared.
 The meeting which was chaired by the British Colonial Secretary had some Nigerian delegates represented.
 The delegation was led by Abubakar Tafawa Balewa of Northern People's Congress, Obafemi Awolowo of the Action group, Eyo Ita of National Independent Party and Ahmadu Bello of Northern People's Congress.

 On 3 February 1959, Azikiwe received Kwame Nkrumah (newly elected prime minister of Ghana) who toured eastern Nigeria.
 He visited eastern region house of assembly with his entourage, Hon.
 Minister of External Affairs, Mr. Kodjo Botsio and Adviser on African Affairs, Mr. George Padmore.
 Nnamdi Azikiwe used the occasion, at the eastern house of assembly, to give a speech honoring Prime Minister Nkrumah and recalled how Kwame has been dedicated to the African course.

 On 1 October 1959, Azikiwe was succeeded by Michael Okpara as the premier of eastern region.
 On 28 October 1959, Governor general Robertson announced the dissolution of 184-member Federal House of Representatives with effect from 1 November 1959, so that independence election would be held.